-Remember we also offer a range of Higher Education courses and staff from these courses will be available in Careers all morning at both campuses.
+Remember we also offer a range of Higher Education and Apprenticeship courses at NSCG and staff from these areas will be available at both campuses.

-Staff from local universities, including Keele and Staffordshire University will be on site from 9am to 12 noon on Results Day.
+Staff from local universities, including Keele and Staffordshire University will also be on site from 9am to 11am on Results Day.